redhat-cop/infra.leapp/README.md

 - [`parse_leapp_report`](./roles/parse_leapp_report/) - reads pre-upgrade results and checks for inhibitors
 - [`upgrade`](./roles/upgrade/) - executes the Leapp OS upgrade

+## Supported RHEL versions

+The collection supports RHEL in-place upgrades for the following RHEL versions:

+- RHEL 6 to RHEL 7 (RUT)
+- RHEL 7 to RHEL 8 (Leapp)
+- RHEL 8 to RHEL 9 (Leapp)

+The collection may be used for the RHEL upgrade paths and minor versions supported by the indicated upgrade utilities (Leapp or RUT).
+Refer the to Red Hat knowledge solution article [Supported in-place upgrade paths for Red Hat Enterprise Linux](https://access.redhat.com/articles/4263361) for the latest support details.

 ## Example playbooks

 Example playbooks can be found [here](./playbooks/).